 Since then the 384 nautical mile race has attracted fleets of between 70 and 80 yachts each year, with entries coming mainly from New South Wales and Queensland, but also from Victoria, Tasmania, South Australia and New Zealand.
 In 1997, a record fleet of 86 boats took part.

-Most of Australia's best-known ocean racing yachts, their skippers and crews have competed at some stage, with names like Apollo, Hammer of Queensland, Sovereign, Brindabella, Condor of Currabubula, Sydney, Wild Thing, Grundig, Wild Oats XI on the honour roll of Line Honours winners.
+Most of Australia's best-known ocean racing yachts, their skippers and crews have competed at some stage, with names like Apollo, Hammer of Queensland, Sovereign, Brindabella, Condor of Currabubula, Sydney, Wild Thing, Grundig, Wild Oats XI and Black Jack on the honour roll of Line Honours winners.

 Handicap winners, overall and in divisions, have included Rolex Sydney Hobart Yacht Race winners Indian Pacific, Wild Oats, Ragamuffin, AFR Midnight Rambler and Sting, along with other well-known boats as Witchcraft II, P&0 Nedlloyd, the veteran Southerly, Chutzpah, Loki and Living Doll.
-Big boats have also taken their share of handicap honours, including Apollo, Ragamuffin, Wild Thing and Grundig.
+Big boats have also taken their share of handicap honours, including Apollo, Ragamuffin, Wild Thing, Ichi Ban and Grundig.